-Waterfall Asset Management is an advisory firm with more than $12.42 billion in assets under management (AUM).
-The firm has around 75 advisors that maintain relationships with roughly 40 clients, including pooled investment vehicles, retirement plans and insurance companies.
-The firm currently does not have any individual clients.
-If you’re looking for an advisor firm that works with individual clients, try our financial advisor matching tool.
+Waterfall Asset Management is an investment firm with billions in assets under management (AUM).
+The firm has a large team of on-staff advisors that maintain relationships with an entirely institutional client base that includes pooled investment vehicles, retirement plans, investment companies and more.
+The firm does not have any individual clients, so if you’re looking for an advisory firm that works with individual clients, try our financial advisor matching tool.

 Waterfall Asset Management Background

 Co-managing partners Thomas Capasse and Jack Ross founded Waterfall Asset Management in 2004.
 The duo remains the firm’s principal owners to this day.
-Capasse and Ross, along with Chief Financial Officer Brian Breakstone, Chief Operating Officer Crager Boardman and Chief Technology Officer Ronen Rub, round out the firm’s management team.
+Thomas Buttacavoli also plays a large role on the firm's portfolio management team.

-There are 70 advisors employed at the firm, many of whom have earned professional certifications such as chartered financial analyst (CFA) or certified public accountant (CPA).
+There are many advisors employed at the firm, many of whom have earned professional certifications such as chartered financial analyst (CFA) or certified public accountant (CPA).

-Waterfall Asset Management currently works with roughly 40 clients, which is a relatively small number of clients for a firm with 70 advisors.
-That may be because the firm works only with large institutional clients.
+Waterfall Asset Management currently has a small client base, though its clients have quite large pools of investable assets.
 Half of its client base is comprised of pooled investment vehicles, which are the funds it manages, while the other half includes a range of investment companies, retirement plans, insurance companies, government entities and corporations.

-Waterfall Asset Management generally requires at least $1 million in investable assets.
+Waterfall Asset Management generally requires at least $1 million in investable assets from its clients.
 However, the firm may waive this minimum at the discretion of the Fund's general partner of the Adviser.

 Services Offered by Waterfall Asset Management

 The hallmark offering at Waterfall Asset Management is its investment management services, which it provides to private investment funds, separately managed accounts (SMAs), real estate investment trusts (REITs) and other institutional clients.
 Its private investment funds include private equity funds, hedge funds and real estate funds.

 The firm specializes in investment advice regarding less conventional securities.
 These might include asset-backed securities, consumer and commercial performing and non-performing loans, residential and commercial mortgage-backed securities, privately negotiated new issue assets, small-balance commercial mortgage loans, investments in pools of loans and private equity.